Social Media Reporting

 That being said, there are a few cornerstone insights you’ll want to include, such as:

 Remember not to overfill your report with data and content.
-On many slides, let the numbers speak for themselves and add verbal context where you can when presenting.
+Let the numbers speak for themselves and add verbal context where you can when presenting.

 How To Get Started With Social Media Reporting in 5 Steps